 ATVs are not just for fun and play but also for great little utility machines.

-Farming activities such as sowing, plowing, and tilling may not be the first thing that comes to mind when talking about ATV riding, as their primary focus is on the task at hand more than the actual ride.
+Farming activities such as sowing, plowing, and tilling may not be the first thing that comes to mind when discussing ATV riding, as their primary focus is on the task rather than the actual ride.

-Other utility tasks such as hauling feed out to the pasture, inspecting a fence line, or hauling gear out to a deer stand make for a great opportunity to get the job done and enjoy the ride on the way as well.
+Other utility tasks, such as hauling feed out to the pasture, inspecting a fence line, or hauling gear out to a deer stand, make for an excellent opportunity to get the job done while enjoying the ride.

 Competitive ATV Racing

-With a high power-to-weight ratio and an active riding style that emphasizes proper body positioning for vehicle control make ATVs into engaging and potent racing machines
+A high power-to-weight ratio and an active riding style that emphasizes proper body positioning for vehicle control make ATVs engaging and potent racing machines.

 Traditionally, rear-wheel drive quad bikes have been the dominant ATV type used in racing.
 However, in later years, 4×4 ATVs have entered the race tracks as recreational 4×4 ATVs have evolved into powerful sports vehicles.